top of page

 Critical Literacy

 Critical literacy examines not just the messages we receive but the manner in which they are conveyed.
 Some sources of information are given more legitimacy and authority than others (e.g., the "news," textbooks, official school curricula, etc.) while other messages gain legitimacy through repetition (official pronouncements, shared social media, commercials, messages repeated in schools, etc.).
 Cognitive linguists like George Lakoff note that when messages are repeated frequently--especially from authority figures and/or from multiple sources--they tend to become "common sense" regardless of truth.
-For more on critical literacy, see the presentation I created (to the right of this text).

 Teaching with Purpose: The New Literacy Studies